Good psychiatric care is not just about the right treatment—it is about the right relationship between doctor and patient.

 Q: What are your hours and availability?

-A: My practice is part-time.
-I am currently scheduling patients on Tuesdays, Wednesdays, and Thursdays from 9am-5pm.
+A: I am currently scheduling patients Monday through Thursday from 9am-5pm.

 11620 Wilshire Blvd Suite 715